B2B content marketing challenges hurting SEO and revenue (and how to fix them)

 A joint study by Edelman and LinkedIn found that 89% of decision-makers say thought leadership improves their perception of a brand.
 Yet only 15% of content actually meets their expectations.

-Why?
-Because most so-called thought leadership is just thinly disguised product promotion.
-It’s generic, predictable, and instantly forgettable.
+This is because most so-called thought leadership is really just thinly disguised product promotion.
+It’s generic, predictable, and quickly forgettable.

 The fix:

-True thought leadership comes from earned secrets, the hard-won insights you’ve gained solving real problems.
-Share:
+True thought leadership comes from hard-earned insights—lessons your team has gained from solving real problems.
+Share content that highlights:

 • Contrarian but defensible opinions

-• Original insights that only your team can offer
+• Original insights only your team can provide

 According to Gartner, B2B buying groups spend only 17% of their purchase journey speaking with potential vendors.
-The rest of their time?
-Independent research and internal discussions.
+The rest of the time is spent on independent research and internal discussions.

-When they’re finally ready to talk, they’ll search for your brand directly making it seem like your SEO had no role in the conversion, even if it was the critical first touchpoint.
+When buyers are finally ready to engage, they search for your brand directly, making it look like your SEO played no role in the conversion, even if it was the critical first touchpoint.

 The fix:

-Shift from last-touch to first-touch attribution.
-Use models that capture the real influence of your content early in the buyer’s journey.
+Move away from last-touch attribution and adopt models that recognize the real impact of your content early in the buyer’s journey.

 Forget the advice about building endless “topical authority” with shallow definitions.
-Here’s what actually drives results:
+Here’s what really drives results:

 1. Target solution-seeking buyers

 Start by analyzing your Google Ads data.
-Identify your top-converting keywords and build SEO content around those as they’re proven indicators of commercial intent.
+Identify your top-converting keywords and create SEO content around them as these terms are proven indicators of commercial intent.

 2. Create competitor comparison content

 B2B buyers almost always compare options before making a decision.
-Create honest, detailed competitor comparison pages that help them do that.
+Provide honest, detailed competitor comparison pages that help them evaluate their choices.

 • Internal product knowledge